All Saints Church, Leigh

 All Saints Church was built around 1250 at Leigh, north Wiltshire, England, and was originally on a site half a mile to the north of its current location.
 In 1896, the nave, porch and bell tower were moved from their original location and a new church was built, which is now Grade II* listed.
 The chancel and the east gable of the old nave remain in the old churchyard as All Saints Chancel.

 Moving the church, 1896

 By the early 1890s, the church had fallen into significant disrepair and the path leading to it was so wet that during winter it was practically inaccessible.
 The architect C.E.
 Ponting urged that the church should be restored and the approach improved.
 However, the Archdeacon of Bristol, Hemming Robeson, reported that it was "quite impossible to repair the church on its present site and at the same time secure its practical utility.
 I myself suggested...to rebuild the nave as far as possible, stone for stone, in a more convenient position".
 This bold course was adopted.
-Mr. Charles T. Stevens offered to give a site on Swan Lane, about half a mile to the southeast, closer to the scattered settlements of Leigh village.
+Mr. Charles T. Stevens offered to give a site on Swan Lane, about half a mile to the south-east, closer to the scattered settlements of Leigh village.